AdnanHodzic/auto-cpufreq/README.md

 ### Update - auto-cpufreq update

-Update to the [latest version](https://github.com/AdnanHodzic/auto-cpufreq) of auto-cpufreq with fixes and resolved bugs.
+Update to the [latest version](https://github.com/AdnanHodzic/auto-cpufreq/releases) of auto-cpufreq with fixes and resolved bugs.

+* If auto-cpufreq is not installed using `snapd`:
     Manually clone auto-cpufreq to the latest release if this mode is not available in your package(follow [Installing auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq/#installing-auto-cpufreq)

-Update the package by running:
+    Update the package by running(available with both snapd and non-snapd packages):
     `sudo auto-cpufreq --update`

     This does the equivalent of:
     * `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`
     * Fetching new update and install
     * `systemctl enable auto-cpufreq`

+* For snap and AUR packages, run:
+    `sudo snap refresh auto-cpufreq`
+    daemon is automatically enabled after `refresh`

 ### Remove - auto-cpufreq daemon